Preparing Students for Successful Transitions

 Whether students are transitioning to community-based settings, achieving a high school diploma, going to college or finding a job, there are special opportunities to develop necessary skills at Crotched Mountain.
 Students are provided with real-world experiences to help them learn about personal care, handling money, socializing, and other essential skills.
-A wide range of vocations are available for students to explore on our campus, on our farm and in the community.
+A wide range of vocations are available for students to explore on our campus and in the community.
 And when it's time to reenter the community, we help students find jobs and places to live.
 Our goal is for every student to be welcomed as a valued member of his or her community – and to participate fully in life with dignity, respect and the right to make choices that determine his or her own future with the fewest restrictions possible.

 A Partnership for Life

 Our support doesn't end with graduation.
 Crotched Mountain School forms a lifelong alliance with our students and families.
 Our ongoing resources and services include:

 - Day programs

 - Outpatient services, such as physical, occupational, speech and aquatic therapies

 - Wheelchair clinic